Bobby D sets the night on fire!

 From Sal Amato:

-Bobby was an amazing DJ and a stand-up guy, unlike many DJS, Bobby was always sociable, no ego and would talk to you even though he was busy mixing 200 reconrds an hour.
+Bobby was an amazing DJ and a stand-up guy, unlike many DJS, Bobby was always sociable, no ego and would talk to you even though he was busy mixing 200 records an hour.

-There’s many great DJS that come to name when you think of Chicago DJS.
-There’s so many you don’t know too.
+There are many great DJs that come to name when you think of Chicago DJs.
+There are so many you don’t know too.
 Bobby D is up there as one of the greats and a true visionary.
-In fact, many would say he changed the mix tape market forever as you’ll hear with all of his EDIT CRAZY MIXES along with songs and more below.
+In fact, many would say he changed the mixtape market forever as you’ll hear with his mixes and EDIT CRAZY MIX TAPES SERIES below.

 Here’s Bobby’s story… from the beginning